netsuite-upload-org/netsuite-upload/README.md

+# This project is seeking a NEW OWNER

+I can no longer maintain this tool, which I took over from the original author Tomáš Tvrdý [@tvrdytom](https://github.com/tvrdytom) in Feb 2019.

+If you or your company would like to see this tool progress, please consider taking it over.

-# netsuite-upload VS Code plugin
+## netsuite-upload VS Code plugin

 [![Version](https://vsmarketplacebadge.apphb.com/version/nsupload-org.netsuite-upload.svg)](https://marketplace.visualstudio.com/items?itemName=nsupload-org.netsuite-upload)

 **netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from VS Code.
 It also helps you with defining new modules and adding server-side module dependecies.

-## Under New Management

-In February 2019, original author original author Tomáš Tvrdý [@tvrdytom](https://github.com/tvrdytom) transferred ownership of this project to me [@silverl](https://github.com/silverl).
-The last version under this line of development was `0.1.3`.

-New releases will be versioned `1.0+`.

-If you are having problems with the `1.0+` release line, then make sure you've updated the `vscodeExtensionRestlet.js` RESTlet to the latest version.

 ## Features